ShadmanSaquibR/analyst-in-a-box/README.md

 	classDef last fill:#bfb6fc
 ```

-After `fetch_data` completes, the two analysis nodes run in parallel before converging at `synthesis`.
+After `fetch_data` completes, the pipeline branches into two parallel analysis nodes: `financial_diagnostic` (for quantitative analysis) and `sentiment_node` (which uses a high-speed batching technique to score news, SEC filings, and transcripts simultaneously).
+These two nodes then converge at `synthesis`.

 ### Node Breakdown